martinklepsch/martinklepsch.org/src/content/posts/2025-01-15-pdf-to-csv-with-gemini-and-claude.md

 The law seemingly did not state anything about the format in which those plans should be published.
 So, the publishers, Netze BW GmbH / EnBw, decided: PDF it is!

 For those who might have use for this data, you can download it here: [Google Sheet Netzbauplan](https://ggl.link/netzbauplan).

+## Update 2024-03-18

+I've also run a small experiment with [Mistral's latest OCR model](https://mistral.ai/news/mistral-ocr) after reading [Simon Willison's blog about it](https://simonwillison.net/2025/Mar/7/mistral-ocr/). **Results were not very impressive unfortunately:**

+- Several words were garbled, "Projektkategorie" turned into "Projektbiologie", "Baubeginn" into "Boubejims"
+- I found these interesting because the PDF does have selectable text so these errors were unexpected

+Here are permalinks to [input](/attachments/netzbauplan-page-123.pdf) and [output](/attachments/mistral-ocr-netzbauplan-page-123.html).